Explore Complex Issues in Modern International Relations

-Will the EU become a union under German leadership?
+Will the EU become an ever-closer union under German leadership or will it collapse?
 Are we heading for a new Cold War with Russia?
-Have the Asian superpowers surpassed their former colonial rulers?
+Have the Asian powers surpassed their former colonial rulers?
 Does the current climate of increasing international competition and growing nationalism still allow enough space for ethical norms and values such as human rights?
 How can terrorist violence be countered?
 Is it possible to control such violence with warfare and the optimal use of ‘intelligence’?

 - Learned to report research clearly and understandably, in both written and oral form.

-- Professionals with an IR/HP degree find their way easily in the world of international politics, and their career options extend beyond foreign affairs, the EU, and the UN.
+Professionals with an IR/HP degree find their way easily in the world of international politics, and their career options extend beyond foreign affairs, the EU, and the UN.
 Graduates will have the skills to create effective policy, and such expertise can be employed in other areas as well.

 Founded in 1636, Utrecht University is an esteemed international research university, consistently positioned number one in The Netherlands, 14th in continental Europe and the worldwide top 100 of int ...
 Read More